Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: Cellular A1 -chain complexes associated with the Bruhat decomposition

 \section{Cellular \texorpdfstring{$\A^1$}{A1}-chain complexes associated with the Bruhat decomposition}

 Unless otherwise specified, we will fix and use the following notations for the rest of the article.
 The base field will be denoted by $k$ and will be assumed to be perfect.

 The aim of this section is to explicitly describe a cellular structure on any split reductive group $G$ over $k$ and give some information about the associated cellular $\A^1$-chain complex.
 We will freely use the standard results on the associated root datum $(X,\Phi,Y,\Phi^\vee)$ and Bruhat decomposition (see \cite[Chapter 7 and 8]{Springer}, for example).
-Recall that $T\subset G$ is a fixed split torus and $B\subset G$ a Borel subgroup containing $T$.
 For any $w\in W$ we choose a lifting $\dot{w}$ of $w$ in $N_G(T)$.
 The Bruhat decomposition of $G$ is the partition

 Observe that $B\dot{w}B$ doesn't depend on the choice of $\dot{w}$.
 This induces the stratification by open subsets

 where $\ell$ is the length of the longest element $w_0$ in $W$ and for every $i$, one has